pallet/ritz/README.md

 ### Breakpoints

-To set a breakpoint, eval `ritz.el` from src/main/elisp, put the cursor on the line where you want a breakpoint, and `M-x slime-line-breakpoint`.
+To set a breakpoint, put the cursor on the line where you want a breakpoint, and `M-x slime-line-breakpoint`.

 Note that breakpoints disappear on recompilation at the moment.